Joan Long

 Joan Long AM (born Joan Dorothy Boundy; 20 July 1925 – 2 January 1999) was an Australian producer, writer and director best known for Caddie (1976).
 She was awarded as a Member of the Order of Australia in 1980 for her services to the film industry.

 Early life

-Long was born in Rushworth, Victoria and was the daughter of Katherine and Frances Boundy.
+Joan Dorothy Boundy was born on 20 July 1925 in Rushworth, Victoria, the daughter of Katherine and Frances Boundy.
 She was brought up in a Methodist family and shared her childhood with four other siblings.
 Long went to Geelong High School and graduated from the University of Melbourne with a bachelor's degree in History.
 In 1948, Long made the decision of moving to Sydney, in order to pursue a career in film.

-Joan started working at the Department of Interior (DOI)’s new film division, the Australian National Film Board.
+She started working at the Department of Interior (DOI)’s new film division, the Australian National Film Board.
 She was working as a secretary.
-Her main role was to assist Producer Stanley Hawse.
+Her main role was to assist producer Stanley Hawse.

 She eventually started her direction debut in 1952 with a series of short documentaries and, in the process, became the second woman, after Catherine Duncan, to take on this role in the Commonwealth Film Unit, previously known as the Australian National Film Board.